oneapi-src/oneDAL/docs/source/onedal/data-management/index.rst

   representations.

-- Connect with the :txtref:`data-source` to convert data from an out-of-memory into an in-memory representation.
+- Connect with the :txtref:`data-source` to convert data from an out-of-memory representation into an in-memory representation.

 .. note::
-  For thread-safety reasons and better integration with external entities, a graph provides a read-only access to the data within it, thus, graph object is :capterm:`immutable <immutability>`.
+  For thread-safety reasons and better integration with external entities, a graph provides a read-only access to the data within it, thus, a graph object is :capterm:`immutable <immutability>`.

-This concept has different logical organization and physical :capterm:`format of the data <data format>`:
+The logical organization of a graph and the physical :capterm:`format of the data <data format>` are different:

 - Logically, a :capterm:`graph` contains :math:`|V|` vertices and :math:`|E|` edges.
-  Vertices of the :capterm:`graph` are described with the same data type and respective operations on it.
-The same holds the truth for edges and :capterm:`attributes <Attribute>` of the :capterm:`graph`.
-Data types of vertex, edge, and attribute can be different.
+  All vertices of the :capterm:`graph` are described with the same data type and respective operations on it.
+Similarly, the same is true for edges and :capterm:`attributes <Attribute>` of the :capterm:`graph`.
+The data types of vertices, edges, and attributes can be different.

-- Physically, a graph :capterm:`topology` can be organized in :capterm:`CSR <CSR data>` and others data formats.
+- Physically, the :capterm:`topology` of a graph can be organized in :capterm:`CSR <CSR data>` and others data formats.

 For details, see :txtref:`dm_graphs` section.